Policies & action

 Policy overview

-China’s rapid renewable rollout is driving CO2 emissions stabilisation.
-By March 2025, wind and solar capacity reached 1,482 GW—surpassing coal—and total renewable capacity hit 1,966 GW (NEA, 2025c, 2025b).
-Renewables supplied 36% of power generation in Q1 2025, with wind and solar growth outpacing electricity demand, leading to the first decline in power sector emissions (Myllyvirta, 2025a; NEA, 2025b).
-Projections estimate 3,000–4,231 GW of wind and solar by 2030, supplying over half the power mix.
+China’s rapid renewables rollout is the main driver for China’s decarbonisation.
+By the end of June 2025, total renewable capacity, including hydropower, reached 2,159 GW, representing nearly 60% of the country’s total power generation capacity.
+Renewables supplied almost 40% of power generation in H1 2025, with solar growth outpacing electricity demand, leading to a decline in power sector emissions.
+The CAT estimates 3,294–4,231 GW of wind and solar by 2030, supplying over half the power mix.

 After two decades in the making, China issued its first Energy Law in November 2024, aiming to promote the development and use of renewable energy and raise the share of non-fossil energy consumption.
 As China’s first comprehensive framework law for the energy sector, it establishes a foundational role in guiding energy policy.
 The law clearly prioritises renewable energy over fossil fuels, while still endorsing the “rational development and clean, efficient use” of fossil energy (Liu, 2024; The National People’s Congress of the People’s Republic of China, 2024).

 China's industry sector is targeting electrification and efficiency improvements to meet demand and reduce reliance on fossil fuels.
-Steel, cement, and aluminium are the main drivers of emissions in the industry sector; all the subsectors have aligned with the economy-wide carbon peaking timeline before 2030 (MIIT of China, NDRC and MEE, 2022).
-Meanwhile, the latest survey shows growing optimism among Chinese experts regarding the early peaking of industrial carbon emissions—around 70% of respondents believe that emissions from the steel and cement industries have already peaked or will peak before 2025 (CREA, 2024b).
+Steel, cement, and aluminium are the main drivers of emissions in the industry sector.
+Although all subsectors are aligned with the economy-wide carbon peaking target before 2030, emissions in the steel and cement sectors have already peaked and begun to decline, mainly due to reduced demand and production (MIIT of China, NDRC and MEE, 2022; CREA, 2024b).
 However, the growing coal-to-chemicals industry, driven by higher profits amid falling coal prices, is significantly adding to the emissions and threatening China’s climate targets (CREA, 2024a).
+In H1 2025, coal consumption in the chemicals sector increased by a dramatic 20% year-on-year, on top of a 10% increase in 2024 (Myllyvirta, 2025b).

 China dominates the global EV industry, producing 70% of the EVs worldwide (IEA, 2025b).
 In response, the EU, US, and Canada have imposed tariffs or import bans on Chinese EVs, while the EU and China are recently exploring minimum price agreements as an alternative (Song et al., 2024; Reuters, 2025).
-Domestically, EVs remain central to China’s transport electrification: in 2024, over 12 million new energy vehicles (NEVs) were sold, capturing a 41% market share— above the national target of 40% by 2030 —and surged to 51% in March 2025 (Liang, 2025; Xinhua News Agency, 2025).
+Domestically, EVs remain central to China’s transport electrification: in 2024, over 12 million new energy vehicles (NEVs) were sold, capturing a 41% market share—above the national target of 40% by 2030—and surged to 51% in March 2025 (Liang, 2025; Xinhua News Agency, 2025a).

-Despite China’s real estate downturn and slowing new construction investment, ongoing projects and rising demand for better living standards will continue to challenge buildings sector energy use and emissions.
+Despite China’s real estate downturn and slowing investment in new construction, ongoing projects and rising demand for better living standards will continue to challenge buildings sector energy use and emissions.
 To address this, the Chinese government has outlined targets in its 14th FYP for Building Energy Efficiency and Green Building and the Implementation Plan for Carbon Peaking in Urban and Rural Construction (MoHURD of China, 2022; MoHURD of China and NDRC, 2022).

-By the end of 2024, China’s forest coverage exceeded 25%, driven by initiatives like the Three-North Shelterbelt Program, which added over 300,000 km² of forest, and a 3,000-kilometre green belt around the Taklamakan Desert.
+By the end of 2024, China’s forest coverage exceeded 25%, driven by initiatives like the Three-North Shelterbelt Program, which added over 300,000 km² of forest, and a 3,000 km green belt around the Taklamakan Desert.
 These efforts helped reduce the share of desertified land from 27.2% a decade ago to 26.8%.
-Its forests and grasslands now absorb over 1.2 billion tonnes of CO2 annually according to a Chinese official of the National Forestry and Grassland Administration (Reuters, 2024a; Xinhua, 2024; CGTN, 2025)
+Its forests and grasslands now absorb over 1.2bn tonnes of CO2 annually according to a Chinese official of the National Forestry and Grassland Administration (Reuters, 2024a; Xinhua, 2024; CGTN, 2025).
+China overachieved its 2030 NDC target on increasing forest stock volume by 6bn m3 from 2005 levels.

-China has pledged to include methane and all other GHGs in its 2035 NDC update before COP30.
+China’s 2035 NDC covers all GHGs, including methane.
 The long-awaited Methane Action Plan was published in November 2023 (State Council of China, 2023a), setting basic directions to control methane emissions across sectors as well as emphasising the establishment of a methane MRV system.
-However, the action plan does not specify any quantitative emission reduction targets or commitments.
+However, the action plan does not specify any quantitative emissions reductions targets or commitments.

 China ratified and started enforcing the Kigali Amendment in 2022 (Rudd, 2021).
 China reported that it halted new production capacity of five of the 11 HFCs it produces two years ahead of the freeze requirements of the Amendment (McKenna, 2022).
 According to our analysis, China would reduce emissions by a modest ~45 MtCO2e/year by 2030 under the Kigali Amendment’s phase-out schedule, although reductions could increase to almost 290 MtCO2e/year by 2045.